arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 Note that all invalid elements and combinations will be rejected in future versions.

+#### Dropping a collection from a graph

+Dropping a collection from a graph using the
+`DELETE /_api/collection/{collection-name}` endpoint is now strictly enforced so that the graph definition remains intact.
+Previously, it was allowed to drop collections that were part of an existing graph.

 #### Index API

 ##### Stored values can contain the `_id` attribute